 For those who can afford it, flying can make up the single largest part of their carbon footprints.
 A return long-haul flight is roughly equivalent to driving for a year or eating a meat-heavy diet.
 Even if you take other measures to be environmentally friendly, one flight can wipe out those savings.

-If you used to fly for pleasure, why not try a staycation this year, check out this article for some inspiration.
+If you used to fly for pleasure, why not try a staycation this year?
+Check out Explore Devon and Visit Devon for some inspiration for staying local.
 Or take a trip by train or ferry – both of which have substantially lower footprints than a flight.
-Have a look at this Man in Seat 61 blog for holidays by train.

-If you normally travel for work, can it be done via a teleconferencing meeting instead?
+If you normally travel for work, can it be done via video conferencing instead?

 Remove the roof rack, avoid short journeys, stick to the speed limits and keep your tyres at the correct pressure.
 Drive smoothly and gently, avoiding hard braking or acceleration and stick to the speed limits.
-For more information, check out this useful guide from the AA.
+For more information, check out this useful guide.

-Plug-in electric vehicles (also known as electric cars or EVs) are connected, fun, and practical.
-They can reduce emissions and even save you money on fuel and running costs.
+Plug-in electric vehicles (EVs) are fun and practical.
+They reduce emissions and save you money on fuel and running costs.

-EVs also reduce the emissions that contribute to climate change and smog, improving public health and reducing ecological damage.
-Charging your EV on renewable energy such as solar or wind minimizes these emissions even more.
+EVs also reduce the emissions that contribute to smog, improving public health and reducing ecological damage.
+Charging your EV on a renewable electricity tariff minimizes these emissions even more.